JeromeJGuay/dcs5/README.md

 ## Configurations Files

-2 json files are used to change the controller and measuring board behavior
+Configurations are created and modified via the application GUI.
+A configuration is made of 2 json files that are used to change the controller and measuring board behavior.
 - [controller_configuration](#controller-configuration)
 - [device_specification](#device-specification)